Ravened-Clock/Ravened-Clock/README.md

-- 👋 Howdy, It's @Ravened-Clock
+- 👋 Greetings, it's @Ravened-Clock
 - 👀 I’m interested in learning programming( and English as well)

 <!---